wwilla7/lj-mmcmd/docs/getting_started.rst

 Getting Started
 ===============

 This page details how to get started with lj-mmcmd.

+An example can be found at `example.ipynb`.